Memory in Plain Sight: Surveying the Uncanny Resemblances of Associative Memories and Diffusion Models: Conclusions Open Challenges

 \section{Conclusions \& Open Challenges}

-Diffusion Models and Associative Memories have remarkable similarities when presented using a unified mathematical notation: both aim to minimize some energy (maximize some log-probability) by following its gradient (score).
-The final solution of both approaches represents some sort of \textit{memory} that lies in a local minimum (maximum) of the energy (log-probability).
-However, these approaches are certainly not identical, as is evidenced by different validity constraints on architecture choices and time domains.
-The training philosophy behind each approach is also different: Diffusion Models assume that the energy function is intractable and fixate on training the gradient of the energy (using known perturbations of training data as the objective), while AMs focus on learning the fixed points of a tractable energy.
+Diffusion Models and Associative Memories have remarkable similarities when presented using a unified mathematical notation: both aim to minimize some energy by following its gradient.
+The output of both approaches represents some sort of \textit{memory} that lies in a local minimum (maximum) of the energy (log-probability).
+However, these approaches are not identical as evidenced by different validity constraints on architectures and time domains.
+The training philosophy behind each approach is also different: DMs assume that the energy function is intractable and learn the gradient using known perturbations of data as the objective, while AMs focus on learning the fixed points of a tractable energy.